 Do Something Else

 When you feel the urge to consume nicotine, do anything else but pick up a cigarette.
-This can include a number of other activities that make it impossible for you to smoke, like swimming laps in the pool, playing tennis or going to the movies.
+This can include the following activities that make it impossible for you to smoke:

 It is important to understand that only complete cessation brings meaningful health benefits, Babb noted.
 “Reducing cigarette consumption is only beneficial if it leads to complete cessation – in other words, as a means to an end, not an end in itself.”